 No-kill: Best Friends is the leader of the movement

-About 1.5 million homeless dogs and cats are killed annually in America’s shelters.
-That means more than 4,100 animals are killed every day.
+About 800,000 homeless dogs and cats are killed annually in America’s shelters.
+That means nearly 2,200 animals are killed every day.
 They are being killed simply because they don’t have safe places to call home.

 At Best Friends and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
 Euthanizing a pet is considered only when veterinary or behavioral experts determine that an animal’s condition is untreatable, and the animal has little or no chance of an acceptable quality of life.

 This is why Best Friends and other organizations purposefully describe themselves as being dedicated to no-kill.
 No-kill organizations euthanize animals who are suffering irremediably.
 They do not kill healthy animals and label it “euthanasia” to make it more palatable.

 The no-kill movement started as a radical notion, but today it is becoming mainstream.
 The goal is to correct our collective failure to value and protect the lives of homeless pets — lives that matter.

 Those dedicated to no-kill want to end the killing of animals in shelters.
 To be considered no-kill, a shelter must be saving 90 percent or more of the animals it takes in.